-Students applying for financial assistance have registered for a SABC dashboard account through the StudentAid BC website.
-On their dashboard account a student can apply for new student loans, check an application status, change contact information, and apply for interest-free status.
+Students applying for financial assistance must register for a SABC account through the StudentAid BC website.
+On their account dashboard a student can apply for new student loans, check an application's status, change contact information, and apply for interest-free status.